 b) The Parties (or their affiliates, as applicable) are entering into a landfill gas purchase and sale agreement with respect to the McCommas Bluff Landfill in the form attached as Exhibit B hereto (the "McCommas Agreement," and together with the Rosenberg Agreement, the "New Gas Agreements").

-c) All prior agreements between Ecogas or any of its affiliates on one hand and Frito-Lay or any of its affiliates on the other hand, including without limitation the Existing Gas Agreements, the LP Agreement, the Purchase Agreement, and all agreements executed in connection with the foregoing, are, upon execution and delivery of the New Gas Agreements, hereby terminated and shall be of no further force and effect.
+c) All prior agreements between Ecogas or any of its wholly or partially owned affiliates on one hand (any wholly or partially owned affiliates of a person being such person’s “Downstream Affiliates”), and Frito-Lay or any of its Downstream Affiliates on the other hand, including without limitation the Existing Gas Agreements, the LP Agreement, the Purchase Agreement, and all agreements executed in connection with the foregoing, are, upon execution and delivery of the New Gas Agreements, hereby terminated and shall be of no further force and effect.
 The foregoing termination expressly includes any indemnity or other provisions which state that such provisions shall survive termination of the applicable agreement.
 The foregoing termination shall not apply to the New Gas Agreements.

-d) The Parties hereby resolve and mutually release, for themselves and their respective affiliates, all claims and disputes between them (and/or such affiliates) of any nature whatsoever, whether arising under any contract, tort, statute, regulation, or common law, arising out of or related to those acts, events, and transactions which are the subject matter of the agreements described in the foregoing paragraphs.
+d) The Parties hereby resolve and mutually release, for themselves and their respective Downstream Affiliates, all claims and disputes between them (and/or such affiliates) of any nature whatsoever, whether arising under any contract, tort, statute, regulation, or common law, arising out of or related to those acts, events, and transactions which are the subject matter of the agreements described in the foregoing paragraphs.
 The Parties expressly acknowledge and agree that this Agreement constitutes a full and final settlement of disputed and unliquidated claims, and that by agreeing to the terms herein neither Party is or shall be deemed to be admitting to any liability for the claims made by the other Party (whether or not made pursuant to a filed action), or to any liability arising out of the acts, events, and transactions giving rise to the foregoing claims.
 The Parties further acknowledge, understand, and agree that they may now or hereafter discover additional facts, claims, injuries, or damages arising out of the acts, events, and transactions giving rise to the foregoing claims.
 However, the Parties do hereby resolve and mutually release all claims and disputes between them, whether known or unknown, and whether presently existing or arising in the future, of any nature whatsoever, whether arising under any contract, tort, statute, regulation, or common law, arising out of or related to those acts, events, and transactions.
 Therefore, the Parties acknowledge, understand, and agree that this settlement fully and finally disposes of all claims which are, or which could have been, asserted by any of them against any other party hereto, and shall be binding on both Parties for that purpose.

-e) ECOGAS HEREBY AGREES TO INDEMNIFY AND SAVE HARMLESS FRITO-LAY, ITS SUBSIDIARIES AND AFFILIATES, AND THEIR RESPECTIVE OFFICERS, DIRECTORS, AND EMPLOYEES FROM AND AGAINST ANY AND ALL CLAIMS MADE BY ANY ENTITY CLAIMING BY, THROUGH OR UNDER ECOGAS OR HERETOFORE OWNED, OPERATED, MANAGED, OR CONTROLLED BY ECOGAS, IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, OR ANY SUBSIDIARY OR AFFILIATE THEREOF (THE “CLAIMANTS”), ARISING OUT OF OR DIRECTLY RELATED TO THOSE, ACTS, EVENTS, AND TRANSACTIONS OCCURRING PRIOR TO THE DATE OF THIS AGREEMENT WHICH ARE THE SUBJECT MATTER OF THE AGREEMENTS DESCRIBED IN THE FOREGOING PARAGRAPHS INCLUDING, WITHOUT LIMITING THE FOREGOING OBLIGATION TO INDEMNIFY, ANY AND ALL COSTS, FEES, AND EXPENSES ARISING OUT OF OR IN CONNECTION WITH THE DEFENSE THEREOF, INCLUDING REASONABLE ATTORNEYS FEES, TOGETHER WITH ALL DAMAGES, PRE-JUDGMENT AND POST-JUDGMENT INTEREST, AND LEGAL COSTS THAT MAY BE AWARDED.
+e) ECOGAS HEREBY AGREES TO INDEMNIFY AND SAVE HARMLESS FRITO-LAY, ITS SUBSIDIARIES AND AFFILIATES, AND THEIR RESPECTIVE OFFICERS, DIRECTORS, AND EMPLOYEES FROM AND AGAINST ANY AND ALL CLAIMS MADE BY ANY ENTITY CLAIMING BY, THROUGH, OR UNDER ECOGAS OR HERETOFORE OWNED, OPERATED, MANAGED, OR CONTROLLED BY ECOGAS, IN WHOLE OR IN PART, DIRECTLY OR INDIRECTLY, OR ANY SUBSIDIARY OR AFFILIATE THEREOF (THE “CLAIMANTS”), ARISING OUT OF OR DIRECTLY RELATED TO THOSE, ACTS, EVENTS, AND TRANSACTIONS OCCURRING PRIOR TO THE DATE OF THIS AGREEMENT WHICH ARE THE SUBJECT MATTER OF THE AGREEMENTS DESCRIBED IN THE FOREGOING PARAGRAPHS INCLUDING, WITHOUT LIMITING THE FOREGOING OBLIGATION TO INDEMNIFY, ANY AND ALL COSTS, FEES, AND EXPENSES ARISING OUT OF OR IN CONNECTION WITH THE DEFENSE THEREOF, INCLUDING REASONABLE ATTORNEYS FEES, TOGETHER WITH ALL DAMAGES, PRE-JUDGMENT AND POST-JUDGMENT INTEREST, AND LEGAL COSTS THAT MAY BE AWARDED.

 4. Each Party expressly warrants and represents to the other that: